jonluca/blog/wip/2022-01-16-candy-machine.md

 ## Background

-Metaplex's Candy Machine program, a Solana program which handles the logistics of NFT issuance, just launched last September. launched last September, and is a Solana program that deals with the logistics of NFT creation.
-You instantiate it with their CLI, feed it your image bytes, and it deals with all the technically complex parts of putting the images on chain and creating the smart contracts to deal with minting them at the right time.
+Metaplex's [Candy Machine](https://docs.metaplex.com/candy-machine-v2/introduction), a Solana program which handles the logistics of NFT issuance, just launched last September.
+You instantiate it with their CLI, feed it your images, and it handles the rest.
+It will deal with all the technically complex parts of putting the images on chain and creating the smart contracts to mint them to the buyers.

 It’s extremely simple to launch an NFT sale with Metaplex; you choose the price you want to set, the timing of the collection drop and any other configs - it handles the rest and mints right to recipients wallets.